skelterjohn/prevmtable/README.md

 ##configuration##

+Configuration of the pool is managed through GCE project metadata.
+The project metadata can be updated at any time to dynamically change prevmtable's configuration - it will be checked again during the next poll cycle.

-Configuration of the pool is managed through GCE metadata.
-The project metadata attribute "prevmtable" (overridable with the environment variable PREVMTABLE_ATTRIBUTE) must be an rjson (https://github.com/rogpeppe/rjson) document with that matches the following structure.
+The project metadata attribute "prevmtable" (overridable with the environment variable PREVMTABLE_ATTRIBUTE) must be an rjson (https://github.com/rogpeppe/rjson) document that matches the following structure.

     type Config struct {
       // Seconds between updates.